 TL;DR: Increase the Quality of Your Agency’s Output by Spending More Time on Billable Tasks

-The pandemic has changed the way we work–probably for the better, and for good.
-Embrace the suit-on-top-pyjamas-on-the-bottom attire at least part-time, and your marketing team will love you for it.
+The pandemic has changed the way we work–probably for the better and for good.
+Embrace the suit-on-top-pajamas-on-the-bottom attire at least part-time, and your marketing team will love you for it.
 With a hybrid work model becoming the new norm, the right marketing platforms need to take into account changes in work habits.

 Less pants + less office politics = More happiness.